-Design Thinking at Oceanit is led by two master's degree graduates from the Stanford d.school along with five facilitators educated and/or trained at Stanford University.
-In all, more than 12 Oceanit associates have gone through Design Thinking training at the Stanford d.school and Oceanit has led over 300 Design Thinking workshops, boot camps, design challenges and events since 2011.
+DT at Oceanit is led by graduates from the Stanford d.school along with five facilitators educated and/or trained at Stanford University.
+Many of the Oceanit Ohana have gone through Design Thinking training at the Stanford d.school and Oceanit has now led over 300 Design Thinking workshops, boot camps, design challenges, and events since 2011.

 What is Design Thinking?